Table of Contents

 For a doggo, summer is sometimes fun due to more outdoor activities.
 But the season also brings its own set of health concerns.
-The heat can cause dogs to get dehydrated suffer from heatstroke or become sick from eating infected water.
-Also, the hot weather makes fleas more active and can cause them to bite people as well as dogs.
-If you’re worried about your dog’s summer health here are some things you should know.
+The heat can cause dogs to get dehydrated, suffer heatstroke, or become sick from eating infected water.
+Also, the hot and humid Indian weather makes fleas more active and can cause them to bite people and dogs.
+If you’re worried about your dog’s summer health, here are some things you should know.

 Signs that your dog is suffering due to heat

-During summertime, dogs can suffer from heatstroke, a condition caused by a body temperature that is too high.
-If left untreated, heatstroke can cause damage to the brain and other organs and lead to death To prevent such tragedy you should know the signs of heatstroke in dogs and what to do if your pet is exposed to extreme temperatures
+During summertime, dogs can suffer heatstroke, a condition caused by a body temperature that is too high.
+If left untreated, heatstroke can cause damage to the brain and other organs and lead to death.
+To prevent such tragedy, you should know the signs of heatstroke in dogs and what to do if your pet is exposed to extreme temperatures;

 - Heavy panting